maxx1128/Webdev-Study-Notes/softskills/sleeping.md

----
-group: softskills
-layout: post

-title: Sleeping
+# Sleeping

-descr: Rest ain't laziness when it keeps you awake on the job
+Rest ain't laziness when it keeps you awake on the job
----

 ### Prioritize Sleep